Mindlab’s Museum of Failed Products

-In fact, at least three-quarters of new products end up failing – despite extensive market research, mammoth marketing and tightly crossed fingers.
+In fact, at least three-quarters of new products end up failing – despite often extensive market research, mammoth marketing and tightly crossed fingers.

 Which product failed because the technology wasn’t opened up for others to use?
 And which company found out that sex doesn’t always sell?
-Click on each of the products for more information.

 In 2009, Tropicana went from their standard packaging of a fresh looking orange to favour a more minimalist look of a glass of juice.
 This was a simple rebrand that was very quickly recalled just 50 days later but not before sales of the juice fell 20%, costing the company tens of millions of dollars.
 Most of the drop in sales was due to people not recognising the new design as Tropicana.
 There was also a semiotic element to this failure: the original design with a straw in a round orange had associations of ‘juicy’, which was not evoked as strongly by the tall glass on the new design.
 If Tropicana had tested the design’s associations and brand-fit beforehand, they may have reconsidered its use.
 If they had then still decided to change the design, they should have done so incrementally so as to not break the law of just-noticeable difference (the amount of change at which people notice a difference).